Lenyn Sosa Preview, Player Props: White Sox vs. Padres

 Lenyn Sosa At The Plate

-- Sosa is batting .190 with six doubles, five home runs and three walks.
+- Sosa is hitting .199 with six doubles, six home runs and three walks.

-- Sosa has picked up a hit in 24 of 49 games this season, with multiple hits five times.

-- He has homered in five games this season (10.2%), leaving the park in 3% of his plate appearances.
+- In 12.0% of his games this year, he has gone deep, and 3.6% of his trips to the plate.

-- Sosa has driven in a run in nine games this season (18.4%), including three games with more than one RBI (6.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Sosa has had at least one RBI in 20.0% of his games this season (10 of 50), with two or more RBI three times (6.0%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 11 of 49 games so far this season.
+- He has scored a run in 12 of 50 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.